 Some of my nautical obsessions in addition to anchors (and what they represent) are ship wheels, compasses and mastheads.
 And as you might guess, these feature frequently in my nautical jewelry.

-If you’d like to take a peek at all the nautical jewelry that I have available right now, go to my Etsy shop here.
+If you’d like to take a peek at all the nautical jewelry that I have available right now, go to my online shop here.